bom-d-van/bom-d-van.github.io/talks/whispering-in-the-trees.md

 Graphite is a time-series database.
 It was originally written in python (mainly), the whole tool consists of multiple components like:

-* frontend carbon api for returning timeseries data or graphite-web for rendering graph
+* frontend carbon API for returning timeseries data or graphite-web for rendering graph
 * relay (for scaling and duplicating data)
 * storage: carbon and whisper
 * admin tooling: buckytools